Mr-sB/EasySocket/README.md

 * Package socket conmunication, and you do not need to care about socket.
 * Provide server and client API, all you need is inherit the base class, and you can easily done network code.
 * Use LitJson to serialize/deserialize data inside, just put the data in send function, no need to serialize/deserialize again.
+* Handling tcp sticky packets, and use heartbeat to keep connection.

 ## Usage
 ### Server